The Moral Animal explains human psychology and human behavior in light of our evolution.

 Indignation and Fights

-My Note: indeed it’s most important you answer to affront when there are people around, as we have seen in the case of an Alpha Male Handshake.
+indeed if you care about social power, it’s most important you answer to affront when there are people around, as we have seen in the case of an Alpha Male Handshake.

 Guilt and Knowledge